LeezaJee/LeezaJee/README.md

 * 🌍  I'm based in Berlin
 * 🖥️  See my portfolio at [My Portfolio](http://leezajee.github.io/portfolio.website/)
 * ✉️  You can contact me at [lisa.baig@outlook.com](mailto:lisa.baig@outlook.com)
-* 🚀  I'm currently working on [an Angular client-side of a Bollywood themed Movie App with a self-programmed API](https://leezajee.github.io/bolly-flix-angular-client/welcome)
+* 🚀  I'm currently working on [an Angular client-side of a Bollywood themed Movie App with an API that I programmed myself earlier](https://leezajee.github.io/bolly-flix-angular-client/welcome)
 * 🧠  I'm learning Angular right now
 * 🤝  I'm open to collaborating on interesting projects
 * ⚡  Fun Fact: I speak German, English, Hindi, Urdu and Punjabi - ready to learn new languages always